ricogallo/Owl/README.md

 ## Contribute

-Our platform's code is available because we strongly believe in open source and we think that people should be able to learn and share code without the fear of their idea being stolen or cloned.
+Our platform's code is available because we strongly believe in open source and we think that people should be able to learn and to share code without the fear of their idea being stolen or cloned.
 So look around, fork, contribute and have fun

 - Open an issue with your über cool proposal